limichaelcj/testmax-challenge/README.md

 	git clone https://github.com/mcli830/testmax-challenge.git

+In the project's root directory, install Ruby dependencies with:

+	bundle install

 If you have MySQL on your system, you can run the project in _development_ mode.
 Otherwise set the following environment variables to run the project in _production_ mode, which will access the remote MySQL server:

 	export RAILS_ENV=production
 	export MYSQL_DATABASE_PASSWORD=password